Pratham2301/Data-Structures-and-Algorithms/README.md

 For your PR to count, it must be:

 - Submitted in a `Git-for-Geeks` repository
-- The PR should be labeled as `gitforgeeks-accepted` by a maintainer.
+- The PR should be labeled as `git-for-geeks` by a maintainer.

 ---